 The New Cholesterol Guidelines

-The new cholesterol guidelines have turned tens of thousands or healthy people into patients, "eligible" for cholesterol-lowering statin drugs.
+The new cholesterol guidelines have turned tens of thousands of healthy people into patients, “eligible” for cholesterol-lowering statin drugs.

-Most disturbing is that the development of these new health standards are shrouded in mystery.
+Most disturbing is that the development of these new health standards is shrouded in mystery.
 No one thinks to ask who is involved or how the guidelines are set.

 When a correspondent asked the National Heart, Lung and Blood Institute (NHLBI) why there were no open meetings required for the development of the new standards, and why the New Guidelines were not published in the Federal Register, he received the following amazing reply: